ryan-l-robinson/Drupal-Devcontainer/README.md

 ## TODO

-- [ ] Create alternate version where images are built in GitHub Actions instead of locally
+- [ ] Create alternate version where images are built in GitHub Actions instead of locally.
+TBD if to overtake this main branch, different branch, or different repo
-- [ ] Add settings for the MySQL extension to have the database connection ready to go?